 Rifaximin (Xifaxan) is currently the most commonly used antibiotic for SIBO treatment and has reported success rates of around 50% for those with hydrogen-dominant SIBO (6).
 While less effective for methane-dominant SIBO, one study has reported success rates as high as 85% using a combination of Rifaximin and another antibiotic called Neomycin (7).
 Relapse rates of around 50% at nine months (8) mean that even after initially successful treatment, it’s important to be vigilant with symptoms, heal the gut and focus on fixing the underlying root cause (phases 3 and 4).
 Because of issues with resistance after repeated rounds (9) and for those not able to clear SIBO with antibiotics, natural antimicrobials have reported clearance rates over 50% in those who fail on Rifaximin (4).

-For clients who have completed multiple rounds of antimicrobials (or antibiotics) without success, the Elemental Diet is another standalone option available with strong clinical evidence (10).
+For clients who have completed multiple rounds of antimicrobials (or antibiotics) without success, the SIBO Elemental Diet is another standalone option available with strong clinical evidence (10).
 It basically involves drinking powdered, predigested nutrients that are mixed with water and removing all solid foods from your diet for 2-3 weeks.
 Because the nutrients in this form are absorbed so rapidly, the bacteria do not have a chance to feed on them and use them as fuel.
-The idea is to completely starve the bacteria of nutrients in a more extreme way to a SCD/low-FODMAP style diet.
+The idea is to completely starve the bacteria of nutrients in a more extreme way to an SCD + low-FODMAP style diet.

-I like to use the elemental diet as a last-resort option as avoiding real food isn’t exactly natural and often more than two weeks is required.
-It can be challenging due to the horrid taste, as well as die-off symptoms potentially being more severe than when you are treating using antimicrobials.
+I like to use the SIBO elemental diet as a last-resort option as avoiding real food isn’t exactly natural and often more than two weeks is required.
+It can be challenging due to the horrid taste, as well as SIBO die off symptoms potentially being more severe than when you are treating using herbal antibiotics.

 The product I currently use is Physicians’ Elemental Diet by Integrative Therapeutics, which contains a balanced blend of macronutrients, essential vitamins, minerals, and electrolytes to act as a sole source of nutritional intake for a two to three week period.
 However, given that each large bag only provides 3-4 days worth of meals (depending on your caloric needs), it can get quite expensive if you aren’t getting it at wholesale prices through your practitioner.

 An estimated 75% of bacterial infections, and possibly higher in archaeal and fungal infections, involve biofilms (11, 12, 13).
-Biofilms are colonies of microorganisms that are protected by an extracellular matrix – which we think of simplistically as a protective home for the infection to live in.
+Biofilms are colonies of microorganisms that are protected by an extracellular matrix - which we think of simplistically as a protective home for the infection to live in.
 This protective home makes the infection up to 1000 times more resistant to antibiotic therapies and therefore, more difficult to kill (11, 14).
-This is why a comprehensive antimicrobial SIBO treatment protocol should include the use of a biofilm disrupting agent.
+This is why a comprehensive treatment protocol should include the use of a SIBO biofilm disruptor.

 Busting up the biofilm whilst using antimicrobials can be achieved by incorporating specific herbal products.
 I like to use a blend called Biofilm Defence by Kirkman Labs or InterPhase Plus by Klaire Labs as both are well tolerated by my clients and contain the right enzymes that break down biofilms.